viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 Now, every time I push something to my repo, it will auto-trigger a build through Actions on my Pi and in the end copy the artifacts over.
-The website is served through a Nginx docker container that runs on the same host and since the source is just static files, no restarts of the container or Nginx is required.
+The website is served through a Nginx docker container that runs on the same host and since the source is just static files, no restarts of the container or Nginx are required.
 Changes will immediately go live.